nimaamiri92/guzzper/README.md

 # guzzper
-send request to ssl request from your local without having any errors
+send request to ssl api from your local without having any errors